Louis Armstrong New Orleans International Airport: Beginnings

 Plans for a new airport began in 1940, as evidence mounted that the older Shushan Airport (New Orleans Lakefront Airport) was too small.

 The airport was originally named Moisant Field after daredevil aviator John Moisant, who died in 1910 in an airplane crash on agricultural land where the airport is now located.
 Its IATA code MSY was derived from Moisant Stock Yards, as Lakefront Airport retained the code NEW.
 In World War II the land became a government air base.
-It returned to civil control after the war and commercial service began at Moisant Field in May 1946.

-On September 19, 1947, the airport was shut down as it was submerged under two feet of water in the wake of the 1947 Fort Lauderdale Hurricane's impact.
+It returned to civil control after the war and commercial service commenced in May 1946.
+In September 1947, the airport was shut down as it was submerged under two feet of water in the wake of the 1947 Fort Lauderdale Hurricane's impact.

-When commercial service began at Moisant Field in 1946, the terminal was a large, makeshift hangar-like building—a sharp contrast to airports in then-peer cities.
-A new terminal complex, designed by Goldstein Parham & Labouisse and Herbert A. Benson, George J. Riehl and built by J. A. Jones Company, debuted in 1959 towards the end of Mayor DeLesseps "Chep" Morrison's administration.
-Retired United States Air Force Major General Junius Wallace Jones served as airport director in the 1950s.
-During his term, the airport received many improvements.

-The original terminal was designed by Goldstein Parham & Labouisse and Herbert A. Benson, George J. Riehl and built by J. A. Jones Company, and opened in 1959.
-The core of this structure formed much of the facility used until November 2019.
-It is situated on the south side of the airfield.
-The terminal contained two sections, East and West, connected by a central ticketing alley.
-Four concourses, A, B, C and D, were attached to the terminal, and had a total of 47 gates.
+When commercial service began at Moisant Field in 1946, the terminal occupied a large, makeshift hangar-like building.
+A new terminal complex debuted in 1959 towards the end of Mayor DeLesseps "Chep" Morrison's administration.
+This structure, greatly expanded in the 1970s and the recipient of two rebuilt concourses in the 1990s and 2000s, comprised the passenger terminal until its replacement with the new North Terminal in November 2019.
+The former terminal contained two sections, East and West, connected by a central ticketing alley and baggage claim.
+Four concourses, A, B, C and D, were attached to the terminal, which eventually grew to a total of 47 gates.
 The vaulted arrivals lounge at the head of Concourse C and the adjacent, western half of the ticketing alley are the remaining portions of the airport's 1959 terminal complex.